Simon Cameron (Presenter)

-Bio: I joined Prof. Zoltan Takats’s research group in October 2015 as a Research Associate in Microbial Populations and Metabonomics in the Division of Computational and Systems Medicine at Imperial College London.
+Bio: I joined Prof. Zoltan Takat's research group in 2015 at Imperial College London as a Research Associate in Microbial Populations and Metabonomics.
 I received my BSc (2011) and PhD (2015) from Aberystwyth University, Wales, UK.
-My research interests are in the broad fields of microbiology and metabolomics, with a focus on the human microbiome and its response to disease and stress.
+My research interests are in the broad field of microbial ecology with a focus on the human microbiome and its response to disease and stress.
 I employ microbial profiling techniques including 16S rRNA gene amplicon sequencing and metagenomics, and metabolome fingerprinting and profiling approaches.
-I currently work as part of the MicrobeID team at Imperial College London, which is developing rapid evaporative ionisation mass spectrometry (REIMS) to assign taxonomic and functional classifications to microbial isolates and to the direct-from-sample profiling of mixed microbial communities.
+I currently work as part of the MicrobeID team at Imperial College London to apply rapid evaporative ionisation mass spectrometry (REIMS) to assign taxonomic and functional classification to microbial isolates and to the profiling of mixed microbial communities.

 (1) Imperial College London, London, UK (2) Imperial College Healthcare NHS Trust, London, UK

-Before the widespread introduction of mass spectrometry platforms, such as matrix-assisted laser desorption ionisation time of flight (MALDI-ToF), into clinical microbiology laboratories, the majority of identifications relied upon extensive biochemical characterisations.
+INTRODUCTION: Prior to the introduction of mass spectrometry, most notably matrix-assisted laser desorption ionisation time of flight (MALDI-ToF), into clinical microbiology laboratories, the majority of identifications relied upon biochemical characterisations.
 These included sugar utilisation and fermentation; but were time consuming, variable, and required expertise to perform.
-The implementation of mass spectrometry platforms has allowed for rapid microbial identification; improving patient care through reduced diagnosis times, and targeted clinical interventions.
-MALDI-ToF based platforms are currently the primary systems used in clinical diagnostic laboratories.
-Microbial identifications using this method rely on the characterisation of ionised proteins within the mass range of 2−20 kDa; with over 50% of ribosomal origin.
-Although, the introduction of MALDI-ToF has reduced the time to identification of microbial colonies, it still requires a user to add a matrix to assist in ionisation.
-Furthermore, in some instances, such as for yeasts, additional extraction steps are required for accurate species level identification.
-In the majority of investigations, it is still also reliant upon the isolation of pure microbial cultures before analysis can be carried out.
+The utilisation of mass spectrometry for rapid microbial identification has improved patient care through reduced diagnosis times, and targeted clinical interventions.
+MALDI-ToF based platforms are the most widely used in clinical diagnostic laboratories.
+Microbial identifications using this method rely on the characterisation of ionised proteins within the mass range of 2−20 kDa; where over 50% are of ribosomal origin [1,2].
+Although, the introduction of MALDI-ToF has reduced the time to identification of microbial colonies, it requires the addition of a matrix to assist in ionisation and, in some instances, additional extraction steps are required for accurate species identification.
+Furthermore, in the majority of investigations, it is still reliant upon the isolation of pure microbial cultures before analysis can be carried out.
 This is frequently the major factor in determining the length of time required for microbial identification.
-MALDI-ToF based systems can also have difficulty in the species-level classification of some taxonomic groupings, such as Salmonella sp., and in sub-species analysis.
+MALDI-ToF based systems can also have difficulty in the species-level classification of some microorganisms, such as Salmonella sp., and in sub-species analysis.

-REIMS has previously been demonstrated to provide accurate species-level classification of bacteria and yeasts direct from colonies; without the need for additional preparative steps [1, 2].
+REIMS has previously been demonstrated to provide accurate species-level classification of bacteria and yeasts direct from colonies; without the need for additional preparative steps [3,4].
 In comparison to MALDI-ToF based platforms, REIMS utilises the lipidomic profile of bacteria and fungi to determine their species-level classification.
-The REIMS technology works by rapidly heating a microbial biomass, causing it to evaporate.
+The REIMS system works by applying a radiofrequency electrical current to a microbial colony to rapidly evaporative it.
 The resulting vapour, containing gas phase ions of metabolites and structural lipids, is channelled to a mass spectrometer for analysis.
 Previous work by members of this group has shown that this method of lipidomic analysis is able to provide robust, species-level identification of yeast and 28 clinically important bacteria .

-In order to utilise this technology for the identification of unknown microorganisms, a reference library comprising mass spectra is currently being developed; which will encompass the breadth of microbial taxonomy.
-To ensure the REIMS taxonomic designation is accurate, full-length 16S/18S rRNA gene and ITS region sequencing, MALDI-ToF mass spectrometry using the Bruker Biotyper system (Bruker Daltonics, Billerica, MA) will be assigned to each mass spectra in our library.
+In order to utilise this technology for the identification of unknown microorganisms, a spectral library comprising mass spectra is currently being developed; which will encompass the breadth of microbial taxonomy.
+To ensure the REIMS taxonomic designation is accurate, full-length 16S/18S rRNA gene and ITS region sequences and MALDI-ToF mass spectrometry based speciation using the Bruker Biotyper system (Bruker Daltonics, Billerica, MA) will be assigned to each mass spectra in our library.
 Recent work in our group has focussed on optimising the REIMS process for high-throughput analysis.
 This incorporates a novel TECAN EVO Freedom platform (Tecan, Männedorf, Switzerland) with an integrated Pickolo system (SciRobotics, Israel) which provides a single system for colony picking, REIMS analysis, and molecular processing.